 - 3D printing has found a wide array of applications in recent years including medical, industrial design, fashion, art, and other applications.

-- Click Here to view a timelapse video of a 3D printed model based on a Greek vessel.
+- Click Here to view a timelapse video of a 3D printed model of the Eiffel Tower.

 - Bibliographic software can help users organize sources, generate bibliographies, and manage citations.
 CUIT offers free downloads of some of the leading bibliographic software packages.